prank7/altcampus.school/posts/4-simple-systems-to-learn-programming-faster.md

 ---
-title: '4 simple systems to help you learn programming faster'
+title: '4 Simple Systems to Help You Learn Programming Faster'
 description: "How to learn programming faster?
 4 systems to help you learn programming faster and better at AltCampus."
 date: '2020-11-02'
 blurb: Simple systems to help you learn programming better and faster.